flare-foundation/docs/docs/infra/data/deploying.md

 Providing prices to the FTSO system makes you a part of a decentralized oracle system.
 FTSO price providers submit prices to on-chain contracts deployed on the Flare and Songbird networks.
 The main contracts a price provider will interact with are the `Price Submitter` and the `FTSO` contracts.
-All the relevant contracts for the FTSO system are available on the smart contract repo (see the [Developer Docs](../../dev/) section).
+All the relevant contracts for the FTSO system are available on the smart contract repo (see the [Developer Docs](../../dev/index.md) section).
 These contracts are deployed and verified on the [Block explorer](../../user/block-explorer.md).

-## Perquisites
+## Prerequisites

 To operate a price provider you need to be familiar with: